rickerp/scalardb-with-microservices/README.md

 - In the persistence layer (Repository classes): Use ScalarDB Java API to access the databases
 - In the buissness logic layer (Service classes): Implement transaction logic and exception handling\
 For transactions that span multiple microservices, a `TwoPhaseCommitTransaction` was used, acording to the ScalarDB docs.

+For phase one of the project (monolith architecture) check the `monolith` branch.

 # Prerequisites
 - OpenJDK 8